MarquisPierre/mmp200/assignments/assignments.md

 - [Midterm](midterm.md)
 - [Class Portfolio](portfolio.md)

-Assignments are uploaded to your github account.
+All assignments should uploaded to your github account.
 Grades are posted in Blackboard.